 Examples of dehydration

-The most common example of dehydration is the Fischer esterification.
+The most common example of dehydration is Fischer esterification.
 It is a widely used industrial method to produce esters.

 - Disaccharide and polysaccharide formation